drbenmorgan/FalaiseArt/README_examples.md

 Even though we are not processing events, we can still demonstrate simple filtering (i.e. cuts) of events based on their Run/SubRun/Event ids.
 Art provides a filter module `EventIDFilter` with which we can do this.
-We'll use the output of `third.fcl` as the input, and only select events with id 2,4 and 6,7,8.
+We'll use the file output by `third.fcl` as the input, and only select events with id 2,4 and 6,7,8.
 Looking at the output of `art --print-description EventIDFilter`:

 ```console